VedantG17/js/README.md

 # JavaScipt
-Code repo that documents some learnings form js
+Code repo that documents some learnings about javascript